Connie Parke used to live in a two-stoplight town in Montana.

 Fast forward to 2018.
 Parke’s husband saw his primary care doctor and mentioned that he was having some trouble with his eyes.
 The doctor urged him to see an ophthalmologist.
 Then Parke’s husband said his wife was the one who really needed help with her eyes.
 The doctor encouraged Parke to go for a checkup at the UCHealth Sue Anschutz-Rodgers Eye Center at the Anschutz Medical Campus.

-She reluctantly agreed and there, she met Dr. Jeffrey SooHoo, who is an assistant professor in the ophthalmology department at the University of Colorado School of Medicine.
+She reluctantly agreed and there, she met Dr. Jeffrey SooHoo, who is an associate professor in the ophthalmology department at the University of Colorado School of Medicine.

 SooHoo examined Parke’s eyes and found that she was indeed almost totally blind.
 Even so, SooHoo had a surprising diagnosis for Parke.
 He didn’t see any signs of complications like a detached retina.
 Instead, he found that Parke had one of the most common problems for adults with vision problems: cataracts.